joyahuang/joyahuang/README.md

 - 🌱 &nbsp; Studied Urban Planning at Tongji University.
 - 💼 &nbsp; Looking for SDE internship/coop opportunities.
 - :globe_with_meridians: &nbsp; Worked in geographical business platform as a front end developer and data analyst .
-- :drum: &nbsp; Pursuing Photography, Boxing and Drumming as hobbies/side hustles.
+- :drum: &nbsp; Passionate about Photography, Boxing and Drumming.

 <h3> 🛠 &nbsp;Tech Stack</h3>